 If your kids are anything like my two bundles of non-napping energy, there are days when you just need to let them run free – but preferably within a confined indoor space.
-The winter months can sometimes cause our children to become sluggish.
-Sub- zero weather makes outdoor venues and parks less than ideal for the kids’ much-needed exercise.
-So, many days I look to indoor play spaces to sufficiently tire my children out.
-There are a few notable ones right here in New Haven County.
+There are a few notable play areas that are perfect for tiring kids out on cold or wet days in New Haven County, in particular.
 Inexpensive and varied, each indoor play space has its own charm.
-They cater to different age groups, you just need to find one that is right for your brood.
-Thankfully, we are here to help.
 For more indoor fun check out our Connecticut Indoor Play Guide.

-Located in Seymour, this inflatable play place is for kids aged 2 to 12 years.
-Parents are always free, you have to love that!
-Make sure the kids bring socks, they are required to play.
+Located in Seymour, this inflatable play place is best for kids ages 2 to 12.
+Parents are always free—you have to love that!
+Make sure the kids bring socks, which are required to play.

-Though technically in Fairfield county, this may be the cream of the indoor play crop.
-Under one roof you will find the world’s only double-decker ice skating facility, bowling, and laser tag.
-For those less inclined to sports, there is full-service arcade and an arts and crafts studio.
+Though technically in Fairfield County, this may be the cream of the indoor play crop in the area.
+Under one roof, you will find the world’s only double-decker ice skating facility, bowling, and laser tag.
+For those less inclined to sports, there is a full-service arcade and an arts and crafts studio.
 It is literally impossible to be bored at this place.
 For schedules and pricing, check out their website.

 At this indoor inflatable play space in Hamden, you can have fun with the whole family.
 Older children can run wild among the big bounce houses, and kiddos three and younger have their own area free of enthusiastic big kids.

 Unlike many indoor play spaces, this one isn't full of inflatables.
 There is, quite literally, an indoor playground with slides, wooden climbing structures, the whole deal.
 The gym offers classes as well as open play times.
 Check their website for schedule and pricing.